tainora/netstrata/materials-for-ted/01b-ai-augmented-development-methodology.md

 **The insight**: Netstrata's moat is the NSW strata management knowledge embedded in the software, not the technical implementation patterns.
 Letting AI agents apply idiomatic, state-of-the-art software engineering practices protects that investment better than insisting on bespoke technical approaches.

-## Part 3: Knowledge Transfer and Team Capability Building
+## Knowledge Transfer and Team Capability Building

 ### Training Offerings for Netstrata's Software Team